 Both neoliberals and neocons have used race to achieve their ends.
 One way to understand this is to think about who’s considered a criminal.
 The criminalization of Blackness was cemented in the 1970s by Nixon’s war on crime, which fabricated a moral panic over public safety by casting African Americans, especially those involved in radical political struggle, as inherently criminal and violent.
 The neocons attached themselves to Nixon not because of his racial politics, but because they favored the war in Vietnam and opposed the Soviet Union.
 But the criminalization of Blackness was a precursor to today’s criminalization of Islam, of certain immigrants, and of entire nation-states.
 That’s the connection between neocons, neoliberals, and the legacy of U.S. racism.
 Race is ever shifting.
 Today’s ideas of criminality draw the color line between those who deserve to benefit from vs. those who need to be punished in the interests of American Empire.
 It has swept up entire communities of people, both within and outside of the United States, into concepts of unlawfulness that have their roots in anti-Black racism.

 If we are morally opposed to the prison industrial complex, to war, to the dismantling of social programs, to the privatization of education, to attacks on reproductive health, then we have to contend with neoliberal and neoconservative ideas.
-We have to wrest the language of freedom and democracy from the grip of the political right once and for all.
+We have to wrest the language of freedom and democracy from the grip of the political right.
 How do we imagine our way out of the cages of neoliberal and neoconservative ideas?
 I once heard scholar and activist Ruth W. Gilmore say, “Life is precious where life is precious.”
 I think the answer lies somewhere therein.
-How do we imagine an economy, a political system, and a way of living that allows for our full humanity?
+How do we imagine an economy, a political system, and a way of living that allows for our full and collective humanity?